shashi8629/CloudProject/Readme.txt

-		TWITTER DATA ANALYTICS IMPLEMENTATION ON GOOGLE CLOUD
+		TWITTER DATA ANALYTICS IMPLEMENTATION ON GOOGLE CLOUD All analytical services are very expensive so future goal is to make it very fast and cost efficient.
+In this project, we will try to build a cost effective, cost efficient and fast web service solution utilizing Google Cloud Platform.
+The main idea of this project is to build a structure that will help to analytics on twitter data.
+Right Now,This paper provides  basic  facility of analyicts  like getting number of tweets and retweet_count based on id of user.
+The Twitter Web Service built on Google cloud platform will give us an exposure to most important areas and tools of cloud computing like processing unstructured data(big data), Apache Flume , Hive and Hadoop Mapreduce, building Rest APIs and deploying them on cloud.

 1)Create two instances on GCP with 7.5 GB ram and 4 CPUS and configure to make ssh connection to instances or install gcloud utility to make ssh connection to instance .

  	 instance-1	us-east1-c	35.185.67.36    (master)   (internal ip  according to google cloud 10.142.0.2)